 - Vary your exercises.
 The more muscles you work on a regular basis, the less likely you are to experience soreness.
 It also keep your workouts fun, and stop you getting bored.

 - Finish your workout by stretching and cooling down.
 This is another area that we concentrate on with our new students.
 See the video below for a short cooldown routine.

 Ultimately minimising DOMS comes down to learning how to train properly.
 If you experience DOMS regularly and find that it derails your progress frequently when you’re exercising then you might want to consider professional coaching.
-We offer a FREE 1-to-1 Success Session where we can get you started on the fundamentals.
+We offer a 1-to-1 Success Session where we can get you started on the fundamentals.
 If you’re not quite ready to meet us then you could download our FREE Mobility is Medicine ebook.